davjfish/helper_files/linux.md

 - allow incoming ssh: `sudo ufw allow ssh` or `sudo ufw allow 22`
 - allow incoming range port: `sudo ufw allow 6000:6007/tcp`
 - allow incoming from a specific ip address: `sudo ufw allow from 203.0.113.4`
+- allow incoming traffic from a local network: `sudo ufw allow from 192.168.0.0/24`  where 192.168.0.0 is the pattern of the local network.
 - allow incoming from a specific ip address to a specific port: `sudo ufw allow from 203.0.113.0/24 to any port 22`
 - allow incoming from a specific ip address to a specific port on a specific NIC: `sudo ufw allow in on eth0 to any port 80`
 - you can replace `allow` with `deny` for any of the above